NexTokenTech/nextokentech.github.io/README.md

-# Jekyll Doc Theme
+# NexToken Tech Main Site

-Go to [the website](https://aksakalli.github.io/jekyll-doc-theme/) for detailed information and demo.
+Go to [this website](https://jekyllrb.com) for detailed information and docs.

 ## Running locally